Unpacking Student Engagement within Higher Education

 Clear communication is also essential for capturing students' interest, and the instructor's passion for a subject can keep a student invested in the course.

-By moving beyond traditional lecture-based approaches, instructors can create environments that empower students to participate in their learning processes actively.
+Moving beyond traditional lecture-based approaches allows instructors can create environments that empower students to actively participate in their learning processes, leading to a deeper understanding of course material through discussion and hands-on application.

 Courses and co-curricular experiences that demonstrate real-world applicability and relevance to employer demands drive greater student engagement than lectures or discussions based on theoretical or outdated ideas.